Frequently Asked Questions

 Regional accreditation helps ensure that students attending roughly 3,000 accredited colleges and universities in the United States get the best education possible.
 Though a collaborative process with what is known as "the Triad", accreditors work with state agencies and the U.S. Department of Education to monitor postsecondary quality.
 The public can feel confident that the colleges and universities C-RAC members accredit are stable and deliver high-quality student outcomes.

 In the past, each C-RAC member was responsible for accrediting institutions in a designated group of states, or region.
 However, in 2019, the U.S. Department of Education advanced a negotiated rule making that designates all regional accreditors "institutional" accreditors.
-When the new rules go into effect in July 2020, accreditors will be allowed to approve institutions from outside their traditional regional boundaries, if they so choose.
+As of July 2020, when the new rules wentinto effect, accreditors are allowed to approve institutions from outside their traditional regional boundaries, if they so choose.

 Who does the evaluative work of accreditation?